HazyResearch/deepdive/examples/spouse/README.md

         ]
 ```
 Above, we write a simple function which extracts and tags all subsequences of tokens having the NER tag "PERSON".
-Note that the `extract` function must be a generator, i.e. use a `yield` statement to return output rows.
+Note that the `extract` function must be a generator, i.e., use a `yield` statement to return output rows.

 Finally, we specify that the function will be applied to rows from the `sentences` table and append to the `person_mention` table:
 ```